maxpyne1981/basic_algorithms/read/solution_hints.md

   - The right subtree of a node contains only nodes with keys greater than the node’s key.
   - The left and right subtree each must also be a binary search tree.
   - use inorder traversal to print values in sorted order.
+  - can be constructed from pre / post order traversal,
+  - inorder - sorted ascending for BST,

 ### study materials
 - [MIT OpenCourse](https://www.youtube.com/watch?v=HtSuA80QTyo)